 - 5.1 The Annual Investment Strategy sets out the Authority's:

 - Investment Approach

 - Investment Risk Management Policy

 - Creditworthiness Policy

 - Other Investment Limits

-- Investment Risk Benchmarking - 5.2 As at the end of December 2021 the Council had treasury investments of £61.8m.
+- Investment Risk Benchmarking

+- 5.2 As at the end of December 2021 the Council had treasury investments of £40.8m, and £33.5m in loans to wholly owned Council companies.
 However, the application of resources (capital receipts, reserves etc.) to finance capital expenditure is expected to reduce the level of investments over time. - 5.3 The Annual Investment Strategy categorises investments between: - Specified investments.
 Investments that have a high level of credit quality and are subject to a maturity limit of one year. - Non-specified investments.
 Investments with less high credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration before being authorised for use. - 5.4 The Annual Investment Strategy also sets time and monetary limits for institutions on the Council's counterparty list.